-The Company entered into an executive compensation agreement with Carlos A. Trujillo in March 2015 of which was amended in December 2015 and March 2017.
-The Company's compensation agreement with Mr. Trujillo was amended and restated effective January 1, 2022.
+On January 1, 2022, the Company entered into an amended and restated executive compensation agreement with Carlos A. Trujillo, the Company's Chief Financial Officer.
 The compensation agreement for Mr. Trujillo has a term of three years, with automatic renewals unless the Company or Mr. Trujillo provides written notice of termination at least ninety days prior to the end of the current term.

-As of July 31, 2023, the Company had five directors.
-Each director was entitled to receive \$12,500 in cash for each calendar quarter of service on the Board.
+As of October 31, 2023, the Company had five directors.
+Each non-employee director was entitled to receive \$12,500 in cash for each calendar quarter of service on the Board.
+Effective November 20, 2023, each non-employee director is entitled to receive \$15,000 each quarter of service on the Board, plus an additional \$2,500 quarterly for each non-employee director who serves as chair of the Board's audit committee, compensation committee or nominating and corporate governance committee.